vinhta1/Obsidian-Repository/SCCoM/Private/PCs.md

+Icarus wants to focus on Grounded Individual
+Danny wants to possibly abandon her Mission
+Ewan wants to enroll school and possibly lose their Defining Event

 # Asmodeus
 Not a popular kid in school, but has fans all over SC who know of his online presence.